-Compute First/Street Edges

-This operation automatically calculates the first edges and street width attributes of the selected shapes.
+The Compute First/Street Edges tool automatically calculates the first edges and street width attributes of the selected shapes.
 The tool finds the nearest street (within 100 meters) for every edge of a shape.
 The corresponding street width attribute is set to the width of the nearest street.
 The edge closest to a street is set as the first edge (edge 0).
+Click Shapes > Compute First/Street Edges in the main menu.